stevedonovan/gentle-intro/src/3-filesystem.md

 I'm trimming any whitespace from the right so that if you said `shell("which rustc")` you will get the path without any extra linefeed.

-You can control the execution of a program by specifying the directory it will run in using the `current_dir` method and the environment variables it sees using `env`.
+You can control the execution of a program launched by `Process` by specifying the directory it will run in using the `current_dir` method and the environment variables it sees using `env`.

 Up to now, our program simply waits for the child process to finish.
 If you use